swapnilbharshankar/Python_ec2_script/tag_list/README.md

 # List the instance name, Instance ID, Tags

-To get the output in python
+To get the output in csv

 ```
 python tags.py > output.csv